dareyio/Linux_fundamentals/project-1/step2.md

 # Files and Filesystem
 >> List the contents of the current working directory.
-What is the the most recently created file? <<
+What is the name of the largest file? <<
 === clara

 >> Which of these flags cannot be used with the ls command? <<